-We offer a coaching course for new members, which includes etiquette lessons.
+We offer a coaching course for all junior members, which includes etiquette lessons.
 This will be under the guidance of our Teaching Professional, Ashley Salt.
 These lessons are free.

 Code Of Conduct Form

-All juniors and parents must sign and return a Junior Code of Conduct Form, which can be found on our website, or in the office.
-The code of conduct has been written to ensure that all juniors know the standards of behaviour expected of them when in the clubhouse, playing golf, attending coaching or whilst representing Trentham Golf Club.
+All juniors and parents must sign and return a Junior Code of Conduct Form, which can be found on our website, under 'Forms' or in the office.
+The code of conduct has been written to ensure that all juniors know the standards of behaviour expected of them when in the clubhouse, playing golf, attending coaching or whilst representing Trentham Golf Club

 We run a 3-tier junior system; scratch to 28 handicap, 29-45 handicap and 45-54 handicap.
 Competitions are held throughout the season please check the notice board or website for the full Fixture List.
-Boys with a handicap below 28 off the yellow or girls below 36 off the red tees can play in adult competitions.
+Boys with a handicap 28 and below off the yellow or girls 36 and below off the red tees can play in adult competitions.

 Outside competitions are the individual player’s responsibility.
 Disciplinary action may be taken if a junior does not notify the host club if they cancel.

-To obtain a CONGU handicap (maximum 28 boys, 36 girls) you must play the complete course on three separate occasions, accompanied by any golfer who holds a CONGU handicap.
+To obtain a CONGU handicap (maximum 28 boys, 36 girls) you must play 54 holes (in combinations of 18 or 9 holes), accompanied by any golfer who holds a CONGU handicap.
 Boys must play from the yellow tee markers and girls from the red.
-At the end of the round ensure all three cards are signed then handed in at the professional shop.
+At the end of the round ensure all three cards are signed then handed in at the Professional’s Shop.

 Club handicaps (29-45) can be provided based on submission of 3 cards over 9 holes signed by an adult and (45-54) can be provided based on 3 cards over 5 holes signed by an adult.
 We will then award a fair handicap.

-Mr Captain, Lady Captain and the Junior Captain
+Mr Captain, Lady Captain, President and the Junior Captain

-Juniors should show courtesy to the captain and lady captain with the appropriate form of address, ‘Mr Captain’ and ‘Lady Captain’ respectively.
+Juniors should show courtesy to the captain and lady captain with the appropriate form of address, ‘Mr Captain’, ‘Lady Captain’ and ‘President’ respectively.

 If while on the course they catch you up, it is expected that you will offer to let them play through.